Vision of OneHeartMalawi

 Mariska started looking for a job in Malawi, but this turned out to be more challenging than she expected.
 But as Aaron always said, ‘where there is a will, there is a way’.
 Mariska could start a paid job in the capital Lilongwe as the country coordinator for a Dutch foundation.
 The organization still had to be set up in Malawi.
 With the help of Aaron, she started looking for projects where volunteers could work through the foundation in Malawi.
 She also arranged accommodation, planned trips and arranged the necessary papers.
 Mariska and Aaron were a good team, Mariska with the knowledge she had from the Netherlands and her experience as a volunteer and Aaron with his knowledge of Malawi, the culture and the people.
 Everything went well and soon they were able to receive the first volunteers.
 However, the Ebola outbreak threw a spanner in the works.
 This outbreak was not in Malawi, South East Africa, but elsewhere in North West Africa.
 So, although the virus was closer to the Netherlands than to Malawi, the number of volunteers fell sharply due to fear of the virus.
 Unfortunately, Mariska's contract was terminated.

 It was not possible to find reasonably paid work in Malawi and that is why Mariska and Aaron decided to work and live in the Netherlands for the time being and try to give support from the Netherlands to people in Malawi.
 Mariska moved back to the Netherlands in February 2015 and went to live in Amsterdam.
 After traveling back and forth to Malawi for a little over a year to see each other, Aaron came to the Netherlands in June 2016.
 In July 2020, Mariska and Aaron had a son, Liam.
-Now, Mariska works as a participation coach at a foundation that is committed to help vulnerable people in Amsterdam.
+Now, Mariska worked as a participation coach at a foundation that is committed to help vulnerable people in Amsterdam, before leaving to Malawi with Aaron.

 Born June, 2nd 1984 in Mangochi, Malawi